MaJerle/stm32-usart-uart-dma-rx-tx/README.md

 	- C: Number of bytes to transfer must be known in advance by DMA hardware
 	- C: If communication fails, DMA may not notify application about all bytes transferred

-> This article focuses only on *DMA mode* for RX operation and explain how to handle unknown data length
+> This guide focuses only on DMA‑based RX operation and explains how to handle cases where data length is unknown

 Every STM32 has at least one (`1`) UART IP and at least one (`1`) DMA controller available in its DNA.
 This is all we need for successful data transmission.